Healthy Homes Assessment Longlands

 What We Do

-As building inspectors, we handle all issues that come with specialist home examinations.
-We’re there to ensure that you make the best decision when buying your next home.
+As building inspectors, we handle all elements involved in specialist home examinations.
+We’re there to make sure you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of services to ensure you are completely updated on the condition of any property you might be looking to purchase or sell and also other services.
+We are specialised in a range of services to ensure you are completely informed of the condition of any property you may be considering buying or selling in addition to other services.

-We not only work with you but we also have large clients including bank branches, local councils and insurance companies.
-They clearly like this peace of mind provided, due to the details included in our reports on building inspections.
+We not only work with you but we also collaborate with a number of major clients, including bank branches, local councils and insurance firms.
+They clearly like the peace of mind provided, because of the information contained provided in our building inspection reports.

-With our systematic approach to your inspection of your home as well as the latest technology in software with digital photos embedded into the Report, you can actually see any issues that may be found.
-With our detailed reporting it’s not surprising that we receive so many referrals from clients our services to their family and friends.
+We have a systematic method of conducting your home inspection as well as the latest technology in software that incorporates digital images into your report, you can actually see any issues that could be discovered.
+Thanks to our comprehensive report, it is not surprising that we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports